 These were some of the questions I began asking myself several years ago.
-The problem is, it was difficult to find easy answers to these questions.
-So what that I have X dollars saved for retirement or for an emergency fund.
-Is it enough given my specific financial circumstances?
+The problem is, it was difficult to find solid answers to these questions.
+It’s easy to know that you have X dollars saved for retirement or X for an emergency fund.
+But is that enough, given your specific financial circumstances?

 As a simple example, assume two families have $10,000 saved in an emergency fund.
-Is it enough?
-Of course this depends on the specific circumstances of each family, including what their monthly expenses are, how much debt they have, and how much they have saved in other investments.
-So to answer some of these questions, I devised a 3-step financial checkup.
-My goal was to keep it simple while also providing some meaningful information to help me assess my financial health.
-This post describes this 3-step checkup.
+Is that enough?
+Of course, this depends on the specific circumstances of each family, including what their monthly expenses are, how much debt they have, and how much they have saved in other investments.